 Gilles watched Maggie.
 He was perplexed by her revelation.
 He’d assumed her life hadn’t been perfect or she wouldn’t have ended up out here on the ass end of Terra.
 Sure, it was much better than other systems.
 Still – her skills and looks… Life should have netted a bit more.
 “So,” he thought to himself, “she has a mystery – likely a secret too.”

 The silence between them lingered until Maggie righted the mood.
 “Butterfly choices…” Her smile returned – albeit somewhat diminished.

 “What’s that?”
 Gilles asked.

-“Never know how far the swing of a wing will ripple,” Maggie replied.
+“Never know how far a single step will ripple,” Maggie replied.

 At that moment he decided he preferred the happy Maggie.
 The businesswoman he assumed had no cares.
 That image was cracked and he realized, she was probably right.
 Maybe that was never her.
 Just the one-dimensional image he saw through his preoccupied haze.
 He met her eyes, he needed to discern if this was a problem.
 She looked at him as she always had.
-Kind.
-Curious.
+Kind and curious but there was a bit of sadness in her eyes.
 “We’re good?”
 He asked.